averbraeck/smartmeter/README.md

 current day, totals for the past 30 days, and totals for the past 12 months.
 It uses nnoHTTPD to set-up the web server (see https://github.com/NanoHttpd/nanohttpd for the project), bootstrap 3.4.1 for the look-and-feel (see https://getbootstrap.com/docs/3.4/), and chart.js for displaying the graphs (see https://www.chartjs.org/).

+**Notes**
+- The project is in development, and might not always work.
+- The project is targeted for my setup (power, meter type, Pi, user accounts, etc), and might need changes for the specific settings of another user.